-Will I need hormone replacement therapy (HRT)?
+Will I need HRT?

-If your oophorectomy is performed while you are still having periods and both your ovaries are removed during the operation, it is likely you will have menopausal symptoms.
+If your hysterectomy is performed while you are still having periods and your ovaries are removed during the operation, you will have menopausal symptoms.
 These may include hot flushes, night sweats, passing urine more often, a dry vagina, dry skin and hair, mood swings and lack of sex drive.
 These symptoms can usually be treated with HRT.
 It is common for your doctor to recommend that you take HRT until the time when you would have gone through menopause naturally (about age 50 to 52) but you can carry it on for longer if you want.
 You should discuss this with your doctor.